code0monkey1/clean-architecture-typescript-learn/README.md

             ```
       1. Use `mongod --version` to find out the version of the mongodb running on your system ,and set the same version number in the`version` attribute of  the `jest-mongodb-config.js` file.
       1.This package creates the file `globalConfig.json` in the project root .
 This is not necessary to be committed , so  add `globalConfig.json` to `ignored files` in `.gitignore`.

+1. Finally, adding `supertest` , the last dependency of our project.